-Grading or Digging in Transmission Easement
+22. Grading or Digging in a Right of Way

-The Company's Facilities in a typical Transmission Easement include underground components that are not readily apparent at the ground surface.
+The Company's Facilities in a typical Right of Way include underground components that are not readily apparent at the ground surface.
 For example, certain structure subsurface foundations flare horizontally away from the base of the above-ground portion of the structure.
 In addition, most transmission structures include counterpoise.
-Counterpoise is a type of underground cable electrode used to ground transmission-line towers and structures.
-It typically is a system of copper, copper coated steel or aluminum wire buried at uniform depth, consisting of several separate legs originating at the base of the structure and spreading out in a radial pattern to a distance of 50 feet or more.
-Ground rods and/or ground cages may also be part of this system.
-In addition to these underground improvements, above ground facilities are designed and built based upon existing topography and elevations.
+Counterpoise is a type of underground cable electrode that grounds transmission-line towers and structures using copper, copper coated steel or aluminum wire buried at uniform depth, consisting of several separate legs originating at the base of the structure and spreading out in a radial pattern to a distance of fifty (50) feet or more.
+Ground rods and ground cages may also be part of this system.
+In addition to these underground improvements, above ground Facilities are designed and built to Company construction and clearance standards taking into account existing topography and elevations.
 Changes in topography or elevation can pose a danger to people and property.

-Therefore, before grading or digging in a Transmission Easement, you should (a) contact a Rights of Way Management Representative listed at the end of these Guidelines and (b) dial 811 for the appropriate "call before you dig" center (Virginia 811 aka Miss Utility; North Carolina 811 aka NC811).
-When grading or digging within a Transmission Easement:
+Therefore, before grading or digging in a Right of Way, you must and

+(a) contact a Rights of Way Management Representative listed at the end of these Guidelines

+(b) dial 811 for the appropriate "Call Before You Dig" center (Virginia 811 aka Miss Utility; North Carolina 811 aka NC811).

+When grading or digging within a Right of Way:

-- The owner or Requestor must maintain the required Company defined clearances from the ground to the maximum sag of the line. - The owner or Requestor must maintain a minimum island of undisturbed natural material with a radius of fifty (50) feet at the ground surface around all Facilities. - The slope ratios (normally 3:1 or less) and transmission line access must be designated by Right of Way Management Electric Transmission. - An access lane (a minimum of twenty (20) feet in width) along the Rights of Way and to Company Facilities must be maintained at all times. - If any counterpoise (ground wire buried 18 to 24 inches deep) is damaged, cut or severed, the property owner must notify the Rights of Way Management Representative immediately so necessary repairs can be made by the Company at the expense of the responsible party. - All approved grading plans must be verified upon completion by a certified topographic survey to be submitted to the Company within 45 days. - If it is determined that any grading was not performed as approved, then the Requestor shall be responsible for all costs involved with correcting the deviation from the approved grading requirements.
+- 1. The required Company defined clearances from the ground to the maximum sag of the line must be maintained. - 2.
+A minimum island of undisturbed ground for a radius of fifty (50) feet around all Facilities must be maintained. - 3.
+The slope ratios (normally 3:1 or less) and transmission line access designated by Right of Way Management Electric Transmission must be maintained. - 4.
+An access lane (a minimum of twenty (20) feet in width) along the Right of Way and to Company Facilities must be maintained at all times; this access lane must be relatively level and straight and accommodate the passage of large construction vehicles. - 5.
+If any counterpoise (ground wire buried 18 to 24 inches deep) is damaged, cut or severed, the property owner must notify the Rights of Way Management Representative immediately so necessary repairs can be made by the Company at the expense of the responsible party. - 6.
+All approved grading plans must be verified upon completion by a certified topographic survey to be submitted to the Company within forty-five (45) days. - 7.
+If any grading is not performed as required, then the property owner and Requestor shall be responsible for all costs involved with correcting the deviation from the approved grading requirements.

-The Company's facilities are constructed to be in compliance with certain clearance requirements.
-The topography or elevation within a Transmission Easement should not be changed without prior written approval from the Company.
+The Company's Facilities are constructed in compliance with certain clearance requirements.
+The topography or elevation within a Transmission Easement shall not be changed without prior written approval from the Company.